canonical/launchpad-manual/explanation/performance.rst

 in order to avoid querying the database more often then necessary.

 When changing code, it can easily happen to increase the query count.
-You can avoid this by using a helper to `preserve query count`_.
+You can avoid this by using a helper to
+:doc:`preserve query count <../how-to/preserve-query-count>`.

 When you face performance or even timeout issues, you should learn more about `timeout analysis`_ (internal video).